bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Exactly.
 And then you can't do child pays for parent fee calculations.

-Speaker 1: 00:40:14

-So that is a, yeah, that is...

 Speaker 0: 00:40:17

 It's just one of those edge cases where we thought it would be nice to be able to just well search for an address.
-Yeah.
-But then we realized, yeah, it'll take minutes hours.
+But then we realized, it'll take minutes hours.

 Speaker 1: 00:40:30

 Right.
-I think, yeah, so long term, I guess I have a slide on this, but, oh, no.
+I guess I have a slide on this, but, oh, no.
 I think long term, we would like to build a, like an SDK, so that we're not kind of like individually hand engineering the homomorphic encryption, but so that it's kind of a totally generic thing.
 So the dream is that there's like a piece of code that you point a bunch of, like basically an array app, and then there's an endpoint that you can privately query that data using.
 So certainly for all these kinds of smaller things that you want to do, that really kind of makes sense.